ainfanzon/MariaDB_examples/README.md

 ## Description

-Collection of Docker environments to test MariaDB solutions and tools
+These is a collection of Docker environments to test MariaDB solutions and tools.

 ## Getting Started